 There are several sections of the curriculum that are required for all undergrads: the Common Core; a program in Humanities, Social Sciences, and the Arts; and the Major coursework.
 All of these areas enable students to become proficient in oral and written communication, computational skills, and experience with a research or design project.
 Harvey Mudd College students become engaged in their studies through the Clinic Program.
 Teams of students work for a year on a project suggested by a specific company, national laboratory, or entrepreneurs.
 Students give regular reports on their progress and present a final product at the end of the year.
 Many students are recruited by these companies after they graduate.

 There are a variety of opportunities outside of the classroom.
 Roughly 68% of students take part in internships or undergraduate research projects during their undergrad years.
 There is also a wide selection of student organizations ranging in topics as diverse as a break-dancing club and the Harvey Wallbangers Climbing Club.
 Harvey Mudd College students also compete in athletic programs with Claremont McKenna College and Scripps College teams.
 They currently participate in the NCAA Division III varsity sports teams in the Southern California Intercollegiate Athletic Conference.

-Freshmen are required to live on campus, but 98% of students decide to remain in college housing throughout their four years.
+About 99% of freshmen live on campus and about 98% of the older students choose to remain in college housing throughout their four years.
 There are nine residence halls where students can live, and this closeness creates a strong bond among Harvey Mudd students.
 Students looking for a liberal arts college focusing on math, science or engineering should look into Harvey Mudd College’s extensive programs.